 - Store in the refrigerator.
 Trust me when I say they won’t last long!!
 LOL!

-**If the chocolate coating does not seem sweet enough, add a Tbsp or 2 of powdered xylitol to the melted chocolate mixture and an additional tsp of coconut oil and mix until well blended.
+**If the chocolate coating does not seem sweet enough, add a tablespoon or two of powdered xylitol to the melted chocolate mixture and an additional teaspoon of coconut oil.
+Mix until well blended.